gleechi/gleechi.github.io/pages/1.0.0/unity/VirtualGrasp_UnityAPI.md

 ### VG_Controller.UnityEvent<VG_HandStatus>

-This event is invoked in the frame when an upstream movable object is fully release by all hands.
-The Transform it carries includes the object that has just been released.

-### VG_Controller.UnityEvent<VG_HandStatus>

 This event is invoked in the frame when a hand pushing an object.
 The VG_HandStatus it carries includes more information about the interaction.